 As COVID-19 continues to spread, the lack of consensus on how to ‘flatten the curve’ and manage the spread of the virus with minimum societal or economic disruption has left individual nations adopting a variety of different measures – each of them informed by their own teams of expert advisors.

-Using our AI search technology, we identified the main institutions around the world who have worked on coronavirus.
-We then overlaid this data on the outbreak numbers as of 3 April 2020 to visualise who holds the leading knowledge on coronavirus and where.
+Using our AI search technology, we identified the main institutions around the world that have worked on coronavirus.
+We then overlaid this data on the outbreak numbers as of 3 April 2020 to visualize who holds the leading knowledge on coronavirus and where.

 The question of which expertise to trust has become a global talking point.
 Many governments have come in for criticism over the scientific advice they’ve adopted versus that which they’re perceived to have ignored.
 However, much of this criticism is based on the false assumption that, at times of crisis, our institutions can instantly gain access to leading global experts, irrespective of the subject matter or the time frame for decision-making.

-The truth is that governments – like businesses, or universities, or hospitals, or any other organisation – are generally limited to either the experts they’ve worked with before or the experts they can access via existing organisational channels.
+The truth is that governments – like businesses, or universities, or hospitals, or any other organization – are generally limited to either the experts they’ve worked with before or the experts they can access via existing organizational channels.
 It’s incredibly difficult for them to look beyond this limited ‘closed-loop’ network of expertise, particularly if there’s little time to spare.

 So, they turn to who they know, not necessarily who they need.

-This approach, more flatteringly described as ‘learning from global best-practices’, is all very well if your nation’s neighbours have access to the best expertise.
+This approach, more flatteringly described as ‘learning from global best practices’, is all very well if your nation’s neighbors have access to the best expertise.
 However, as our data shows, there’s a significant global imbalance when it comes to accessing specialist knowledge of COVID-19, leaving entire continents at a distinct disadvantage for a virus that knows no geographic bounds.

-When dealing with problems that are global in nature but require highly localised responses, it’s vital that we look for better ways to democratise access to knowledge and create new systems for enabling governments and institutions everywhere to coalesce around the very best experts on any given topic.
-That’s why we’re championing the use of AI to break the closed-loop of expert search and give all organisations a platform from which they can access the wealth of relevant global expertise on COVID-19 quickly and effectively, as soon as it’s needed.
+When dealing with problems that are global in nature but require highly localized responses, it’s vital that we look for better ways to democratize access to knowledge and create new systems for enabling governments and institutions everywhere to coalesce around the very best experts on any given topic.
+That’s why we’re championing the use of AI to break the closed-loop of expert search and give all organizations a platform from which they can access the wealth of relevant global expertise on COVID-19 quickly and effectively, as soon as it’s needed.